Program Overview

 Junior Year

 Study abroad at a location of your choice or participate in the Engage Chicago immersion program.
+Students who are on campus meet occasionally during the winter and spring terms for intellectual discussions and advanced planning of the senior project.

 Senior Year